Saturday, March 3, 2018

 1863-1946."

-We'll now return to the Dunstan Corner area to pick up where the Portland Railroad left the Route One line and headed to Old Orchard Beach.
+We'll now return to the Dunstan Corner area to pick up where the Portland Railroad left the Route One line and is headed to Old Orchard Beach.

 The Old Orchard Beach branch of the Portland Railroad at Dunstan Corner